 Instructions

-2. In a soup pot, add pork ribs, daikon, ginger, carrot, rice wine, and enough water to cover.
+- Simmer the soup: In a clean soup pot, combine the blanched pork bones, daikon radish, ginger, carrot, rice wine, and enough water to fully submerge the ingredients.

 Nutrition Information: